Katzrin: Economy

 A tourist attraction in Katzrin is the Magic of the Golan, a special effects movie screened at the local mall that depicts the spectacular scenery of the region.

 Near Katzrin in 2015, Afek Oil & Gas, a subsidiary of Genie Energy Ltd. and controls Genie Energy Ltd.'s oil and gas exploratory project in Northern Israel and the Golan Heights region, discovered significant oil and natural gas reserves.
 (Note: As of 2015, Israel consumes 270,000 barrels of oil per day.)
 As of October 2015, an estimate of the volume of resources and to what extent they may be extractable is unknown.

+Transportation

+The Golan Regional Council operates seven buses per day from Katzrin to the Israeli city of Tiberias, a ride which takes approximately 49 minutes.
+Egged also operates twice-a-day bus service to Rosh Pinna (and ultimately all the way to Haifa).
+Katzrin is located between Highway 87 and Highway 91, major roads running through the Golan Heights.